COSMOS 1470

 ❓ Frequently Asked Questions

 COSMOS 1470 is operated by Russia (CIS).
 It is catalogued by the U.S. Space Surveillance Network under NORAD ID 14147.
-You can track COSMOS 1470 in real time on Orbital Radar’s live tracker.
+You can track COSMOS 1470 in real time on Orbital Radar’s live tracker or browse all operators in the operator directory.